john-itcsolutions/cheirrs/README.md

  You may obtain the sources from https://packages.ubuntu.com/focal/linux-source-5.4.0

- The download shold be copied to /usr/src and then from /usr/src:
+ The download should be copied to /usr/src and then from /usr/src:

  `sudo tar -zxvf linux_5.4.0.orig*`